RichGibson/vienna_guide/README.md

   of resources about what is happening in the city.

   The courtyard at the MQ is one of the great treasures of Vienna.
-Buy beer or liquor at the SPAR that is kitty corner to the museum, behind the Künsthistorisches museum, and just hang out as, according to the MuseumsQuartier, "the MuseumsQuartier is now often referred to as the “city’s living room.”
+Buy beer or liquor at the SPAR that is kitty-corner to the museum, behind the Künsthistorisches museum, and just hang out as, according to the MuseumsQuartier, "the MuseumsQuartier is now often referred to as the “city’s living room.”